marcus-a38/ign-application/polling-app/README.md

 2. I ran `designer.exe` from pyqt_tools
 3. I created the .ui file for my app

 At this point in the project, I had not actually done anything with the sqlite database.
 So, I got to work.
-I decided to write a Python module that would simplify **POST** and **GET** requests to the database.
+I decided to write a Python module that would simplify SQLite CRUD operations.
 This is called `appdb.py` in the *'python'* folder.

 (I will cover the design and development of the database further along in the *README*)